pupilfirst/playbook/federal_bank_zero_balance_current_account.md

 .A current account in the name of the startup is an important factor in achieving professionalism while interacting with business acquaintances.
 A current account signifies the team’s seriousness in carrying out the business.

 **4. Ability to prove credit worthiness: **
-A current account with a reputed bank helps in easing processes like credit worthiness check by banks.
+A current account with a reputed bank helps in easing processes like credit eligibility checks by banks.

 **5. Overdraft facility: **
-Another important benefit of having a current account is that an organization can easily avail overdraft facilities when needed, meaning, the account holder can overdraw the balance in his account on a temporary basis, to plug the shortfall in funds.
-This is like a short-term borrowing, on which the bank may or may not levy interest.
+An organization with a current account can easily avail overdraft facilities when needed, meaning, the account holder can overdraw the balance in his account on a temporary basis, to plug the shortfall in funds.

-**6. Ease in banking transactions: **
-A current account by its very nature offers added benefits like 24 hours phone banking, doorstep banking, Internet banking and mobile alert services which come inbuilt with the most account kits.
-Free inward remittances, deposits and withdrawals at any location, multi location transfer, periodical statements and personal relationship managers to cater to your requirements are other services offered.

 ##Eligibility